Latest

 River aire

-We’re investing £180m to drive improvements and reduce discharges from our storm overflows across the whole of Yorkshire.
 Take a look at the map below to see some of the work we’re doing right now.

-By April 2025, we’re hoping we’ll have made some big strides in reducing the amount of wastewater that’s going into our rivers and coastal waters.
-But we’re not going to stop there, we’ve got some ambitious plans for 2025-2030 where we’ll be looking at improvements at all our overflows, so don’t worry if your local storm overflow isn’t seeing investment just yet.
-You can also check out our live storm overflow map to see all our investment projects.
+We're already making some big strides in reducing the amount of wastewater that’s going into our rivers and coastal waters.
+Our ambitious plans for 2025-2030 involve looking at improvements at all our overflows, so don’t worry if your local storm overflow isn’t seeing investment just yet.

 We can’t just remove storm overflows from our network as this would cause a flooding risk (and we’d need to find somewhere for all the rainwater to go).
 That’s why we’re looking at reducing the number of times they’re needed through a few different options.